mthl/guix-artwork/website/posts/guix-xfce-desktop-on-foreign-distribution.md

 ```

 This will look familiar if you have used Guix on a foreign distribution before.
-The `XDG_` variables tell XFCE where to look for installed programs and things
+The `XDG_` variables tell desktop environments where to look for installed
-like autostart files: we want minimal interference from the host system, so we
+programs and things like autostart files: we want minimal interference from the
-"hard code" them to refer to just our Guix profiles.
+host system, so we "hard code" them to refer to just our Guix profiles.

-We will install XFCE and related programs to a
+We will install Xfce and related programs to a
 [separate Guix profile](https://guix.gnu.org/cookbook/en/html_node/Guix-Profiles-in-Practice.html)
 that can be updated and rolled back independently of the main user profile.
 That allows us to distinguish between "stable desktop environment" and "end user